Aceofsquares/OverTheWireSolutions/Bandit/README.md

 I recommend trying the challenges yourself without any help and only when you've ran out of ideas and feel like you lost track, should you look at a solution.
 When you look at a solution, keep in mind it might not be the only solution.

 Also, learn a scripting language.
 Python is a good one to start with.

+You will need asciinema to play the level files.
+Once you've installed asciinema you can play the file with

+`
+asciinema play levelX
+`

+Good luck and have fun!